atharvsatpute/perplexity-ai/README.md

 ## Key Design Decisions

-**Why Nginx as reverse proxy?** It eliminates CORS entirely — the browser talks only to port 80, and Nginx routes internally.
-No `Access-Control-Allow-Origin` headers needed.
+**Why Nginx as reverse proxy?**
+The browser only ever talks to port 80.
+Nginx routes `/api/*` to FastAPI internally — no `Access-Control-Allow-Origin` headers needed, no CORS issues.

-**Why FAISS over a cloud vector DB?** For a single-instance demo, FAISS in-memory is faster, cheaper, and has zero latency overhead versus a remote vector database call.
+**Why FAISS + numpy chunks?**
+`faiss_index.index` and `chunks.npy` are saved to disk so the index survives EC2 restarts without re-ingestion.
+Fast, zero-cost, no external vector DB dependency.

+**Why Groq?**
-**Why Groq?** At 500+ tokens/second, Groq makes responses feel instant.
-Critical for a search UX where users expect sub-second answers.
+At 500+ tokens/second, Groq makes responses feel instant.
+For a search interface, perceived latency is everything.

+**Why local embeddings?**
+`sentence-transformers` runs on CPU with no API cost, making ingestion free and offline-capable.

 ---